 We planned a 2-day itinerary that was packed with the top things to see in Crescent City!

-Before we outline what to do in Crescent City, CA, we are sharing our top travel tips for Crescent City – including how to get there and where to stay.
+Before we outline what to do in Crescent City, CA, we are sharing our top travel tips for Crescent City.
+In addition to covering a few of the most frequently asked questions, we are also highlighting how to get there and where to stay.

 Travelers can get to Crescent City, CA by car, plane or bus.
 Typically, we like to fly (we are JetSetting Fools, after all!), but for this trip, we traveled by car.